guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

     class P,BL,R prompt
 ```

 *Fig. 2.
-Closed-loop prompt relabeling.
-The LLM labels the training set with the current prompt; a small model is trained and evaluated on a human-annotated test set; the prompt is refined from the small model's badcases; the training set is re-labeled and the small model is retrained.
+Prompt relabeling via the small-model loop.
+Unlike Fig. 1 (bottom), whose dashed loop iterates only the LLM prompt, the dashed loop here goes through the small model: the LLM labels the training set, a small model is trained and evaluated on a human-annotated test set, the prompt is refined from the small model's badcases, and the training set is re-labeled.
 The loop repeats until the small-model test accuracy saturates.*

 ```
 Algorithm 2.
-Closed-loop Prompt Relabeling from Small-Model Badcases
+Prompt Relabeling via the Small-Model Loop

 Require: Unlabeled dataset D_raw, initial prompt P_0, LLM M_LLM,
          student model M_θ, human-annotated test set D_test, max iterations T